 Expunging a Felony in Texas: An Overview of the Process

 A felony criminal record can make it difficult to get a loan, an apartment, or even a job.
-Even without a conviction, a past or current felony arrest has the potential and almost certainly will cause serious legal and personal problems.
+Even without a conviction, a past or current felony arrest has the potential and almost certainly cause serious legal and personal problems.
 Fortunately, in Texas, there are options available to some that help either erase or seal a person’s criminal record.

 An expunction allows a person to have a fresh start.
 It was designed for individuals who have been wrongly arrested or charged with a criminal offense.
 If granted, an expunction allows a person to deny that their arrest ever happened in the first place.
 Further, all government records of the arrest and the prosecution file that followed are completely destroyed.